 Installing Pytorch/Pytorch Lightning Using Conda

 This guide will walk you through installing Pytorch and/or Pytorch Lighting using conda.
-It assumes you have already installed either Miniforge.
+It assumes you have already installed or loaded Miniforge.
 See the guide on using conda for more.

 Setup - Checking Python